JcmniaCS/TryHackMe/Daily_Bugle/README.md

 http://10.10.217.112/administrator/
 ```
 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/Daily_Bugle/screenshots/SCREENSHOT5.png?raw=true)<br />
-Our suspicions are confirmed, we know know that the web service is using Joomla!
+Our suspicions are confirmed, we know know that the web service is using Joomla!<br />

 I wonder what version of Joomla they're using..?
 I know there's a module on Metasploit that does this so let's fire it up!<br />
 ```shell
 msfconsole
 ```